How can I have a say in the running of Common Awards at a national level?

 If you have any feedback you would like the Management Board to consider, you can submit this to one of the CAMB student representatives at any point.
 The Board takes the issue of anonymity very seriously; individual students will not be named in any student feedback considered by the Board, and any identifying information will be removed before feedback is considered.

 The current CAMB student representatives and their contact details are as follows:

 Student representatives are elected for one year.
 The role of the student representatives is:

 The Common Awards team usually facilitates an election process for CAMB student representatives in February, and those elected will begin their role from the following September.
 Any Common Awards student can nominate themselves for election.
-The self-nomination form will be available on this website from January, and we will also send details to your TEI to forward to all students.
+The self-nomination form will be sent to your TEI to forward to all students.

 Once candidates have come forward, each TEI individually holds an election process for students to vote on their chosen candidate.
 Following their election process, each TEI then provides the Common Awards Team with a list of all candidates who received votes in ranked order.
 Once ranked preferences have been received from each TEI, the Common Awards Team uses a Single Transferable Vote system to identify the three candidates with the highest number of votes across all TEIs.